-The Flash Memory Summit program is designed to provide attendees with practical information on the current state of flash memory and its applications.
+The Flash Memory Summit program provides attendees with practical information on the current state of flash memory and its applications.

-Summit themes will include: Solid State Drives (SSDs), Flash Memory Based Architectures, Enterprise Storage, Controllers, Enterprise Applications, PCIe SSDs, standards, testing, and general applications.
+Summit themes include: Solid State Drives (SSDs), Flash Memory Based Architectures, Enterprise Storage, Controllers, Enterprise Applications, PCIe SSDs, new non-volatile technologies, standards, testing, and applications.

 Flash Memory is a type of nonvolatile memory that can be erased in blocks and rewritten in subunits of blocks called pages.
 Flash is rugged, small, low-cost, low-power, and fast; it enables the design of compact systems with simple operation and low power consumption.
 It is ideal for consumer applications such as cell phones, digital cameras and camcorders, and music players, and is also useful to store bootstrap code and as high-speed storage in computers, communications systems, and military/defense applications.
 It can replace hard disks for storage in applications where its higher cost is balanced by its faster speed, smaller size, greater ruggedness, and lower power consumption.

-NAND flash is the fastest-growing product in the history of the semiconductor market, reaching annual revenues of more than $10 billion within 10 years of its introduction.
-NOR flash is found in nearly every imaginable electronic device from cell phones and set top boxes to PCs and automobiles.
-Current market sizes are:
+NAND flash is the fastest-growing product in the history of the semiconductor market, reaching annual revenues of more than $10 billion within 10 years of its introduction..
+Current market sizes (2013) are: